-Compared to the rest of the Metropolitan Los Angeles market, the Beverly Hills submarket has greater rates, and you'll need to make a great offer to be in this hot submarket.
+Compared to the rest of the Metropolitan Los Angeles market, the Beverly Hills submarket has higher rates, and you'll need to make a great offer to be in this hot region.

-In the last 90 days, 76 listings have been made available, so you'll want to check back regularly for new listings.
-About 11% of the available space in the Beverly Hills are subleases, so you might be able to snag a great spot on a short term.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 75 listings have been made available, so you'll want to check back regularly for new listings.
+About 7% of the listings in the Beverly Hills are subleases, so you will probably have to focus your search on direct office leases.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 2,790 sqft, there are still 0 leases below 2,000 sqft.
-Most buildings in this market are approximately 4 stories.
-Most buildings in this area were built in 1964 and are Class A.
+Even though the median size is 2,790 sqft, there are still 0 new listings below 2,000 sqft.
+Most buildings in this region are approximately 4 floors.
+Most buildings in this region were built in 1963 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Manufacturing is the dominant industry in this area.
-Commute by walking is the most popular way to get to work amongst Beverly Hills occupants.
-Commuting approximately 30 minutes a day is the norm for those who opt to reside in this part of town.
+Commute by walking is the most popular way to get to work amongst Beverly Hills folk.
+Commuting around 30 minutes a day is the norm for those who opt to reside in this part of town.